-A degree in accounting provides students with a strong foundation in financial, tax and cost accounting concepts.
+Our accounting program provides students with a strong foundation in financial, tax and cost accounting concepts.
 Students are encouraged to use critical and analytical thinking to make rational decisions, solve problems and understand the ethical implications involved in reporting and using financial and non-financial information.

 Graduates can pursue careers in one of the four major fields of accounting: public accounting, management accounting, government accounting and internal audit.
 Employment can be found in public accounting firms, private industry, nonprofit organizations, government agencies and educational institutions.
 Some graduates open their own firms and are self-employed.

-In addition to completing the requirements of Salve Regina's Core Curriculum, students majoring in accounting take a minimum of 23 courses (72 credits).
+In addition to completing the requirements of our Core Curriculum, students majoring in accounting take a minimum of 23 courses (72 credits).

 Business core requirements:

-- Quantitative Methods for Business or Applied Calculus I
+- MTH172: Quantitative Methods for Business or MTH191: Applied Calculus

 Other required courses: